 A very special Thank you goes to the following vendors:

 Rare finds (Joy Mott), Customized Labware (Matt Benware), Discovery toys (JoAnn Catalano), Chalk Couture (Lisa Matteson), Inception 3D (Jennifer), Angelica Lynn Photography (Angelica Aponte), Bett’s Candle melts (Betty Szukala), Back to your roots farm (Nathan Carpenter), BNL CREATIONS (Brittany Lombardo).
+A special thanks goes out to 2 of the most important women who made this all happen so smoothly.
+Kristy Gehling and Lynda Karlstrom.
+Cope’s fundraiser committee.

 Rare finds (Joy Mott), Customized Labware (Matt Benware), Discovery toys (JoAnn Catalano), Chalk Couture (Lisa Matteson), Inception 3D (Jennifer), Angelica Lynn Photography (Angelica Aponte), Bett’s Candle melts (Betty Szukala), Back to your roots farm (Nathan Carpenter), BNL CREATIONS (Brittany Lombardo).
+A special thanks goes out to 2 of the most important women who made this all happen so smoothly.
+Kristy Gehling and Lynda Karlstrom.
+Cope’s fundraiser committee.

 I wish to thank all who participated in our 1st annual memory walk to remember.
 The weather was incredible.
 We had a great turn out.
 Everyone was happy.
 And most importantly, we got the word out.
 Cope Foundation is on a mission and a great one it is.
 A special thanks to our sponsors: 64 on The Pier, First student bus company of Fredonia, The Family Martial Arts Center and Harvest Chapel church of Fredonia.